pattonsgirl/CEG3120/CourseNotes/AWS-VPC-EC2.md

 AWS [Virtual Private Cloud (VPC)](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) allows you to launch resources to a network you define.
 The VPC menu in AWS focuses on the network resources in the VPC, while the EC2 menu (discussed later) focuses on instances.

-In class, we are digging into the resources reserved when you created a stack in order to understand what a working environment created.

 Every VPC must have one or more [subnets](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html), each of which contains a range of IP addresses in your VPC.
 The first 4 and last 1 IPv4 address in each subnet cannot be used.
 For example, in a subnet with CIDR block of 10.0.0.0/24:
 - 10.0.0.0: Network address.
 - 10.0.0.1: Reserved by AWS for the VPC router.